-Risk welcomes the submission of technical articles on topics relevant to our readership.
-Core areas include market and credit risk measurement and management, the pricing and hedging of derivatives and/or structured securities, and the theoretical modelling and empirical observation of markets and portfolios.
-This list is not exhaustive.
+Risk.net welcomes the submission of papers on topics relevant to our readership.
+Core areas include market and credit risk management, pricing and hedging of derivatives and/or structured securities, modelling and risk management of markets and portfolios, and modelling of energy and commodity markets (this list is not exhaustive).

-The most important publication criteria are originality, exclusivity and relevance – we attempt to strike a balance between these.
-Given that Risk technical articles are shorter than those in dedicated academic journals, clarity of exposition is another yardstick for publication.
-Once received by the technical editor and his team, submissions are logged and checked against these criteria.
-Articles that fail to meet the criteria are rejected at this stage.
+The most important publication criteria are originality, exclusivity and relevance.
+Given that Risk.net papers are generally shorter than those in dedicated academic journals, clarity of exposition is another yardstick for publication.
+Once received by the quant finance team, submissions are logged and checked against these criteria.

-Articles are then sent without author details to one or more anonymous referees for peer review.
-Our referees are drawn from the research groups, risk management departments and trading desks of major financial institutions, in addition to academia.
-Many have already published articles in Risk.
+If considered suitable, papers are then sent to two or more anonymous referees for peer review.
+Our referees are drawn from the research groups, risk management and trading desks of major financial institutions, in addition to academia.
+Many have already published articles in Risk.net.
 Authors should allow four to eight weeks for the refereeing process.
-Depending on the feedback from referees, the author may attempt to revise the manuscript.
-Based on this process, the technical editor makes a decision to reject or accept the submitted article.
-His decision is final.
+Depending on the feedback from referees, the author may be recommended to revise the manuscript.
+Based on this process, the quant finance team makes a decision to reject or accept the submitted article.
+Their decision is final.

-Submissions should be sent, preferably by e-mail, to the technical team (email@example.com).
+Submissions should be sent to the technical team (email@example.com).

-The maximum recommended length for articles is 3,500 words, with some allowance for charts and/or formulas.
-We expect all articles to contain references to previous literature.
-We reserve the right to cut accepted articles to satisfy production considerations.
+The maximum recommended length for articles is 5,500 words, with some allowance for charts and formulas.